dativebase/old/docs/about.rst

 The Online Linguistic Database (OLD) is software that facilitates collaborative storing, searching, processing and analyzing of linguistic fieldwork data.

-Linguistic fieldwork, i.e., the process of gathering, analyzing and processing natural language data, stands to benefit significantly from inter-researcher collaboration and data-sharing.
+Linguistic fieldwork stands to benefit significantly from inter-researcher collaboration and data-sharing.
 The OLD arose as a response to a lack of multi-user cross-platform tools for language documentation and analysis.